MicrosoftDocs/learn/learn-pr/azure/shift-nodejs-express-apis-serverless/includes/2-analyze-migration-serverless.md

-To maintain your current Express application and server, you must:
+To use your current Express application and server, you must:

+- Include the necessary middleware and logic to start the server.
 - Configure and maintain the physical server.
 - Manage scaling your app up and down as demand fluctuates.
 - Manage the costs of deploying and running the server.

 Serverless architecture handles server maintenance, scaling, and cost management for you.
-Overall, you have less to think about when you build a serverless app.

-You're ready to learn how to shift your Express.js API to the serverless model.
+Often there's very little middleware and less code required.
+Overall, there's less to worry about when you build a serverless app.
+You can easily shift your Express.js API to the serverless model.

 This learning module uses the [Refactor Node.js Express to Azure Functions](https://github.com/MicrosoftDocs/mslearn-module-shifting-nodejs-express-apis-to-serverless) project on GitHub, which builds a Node.js Express application in TypeScript.